fredgrd/codesketch/README.md

 - GAME END

 The game has a default duration of six rounds, at the end of the last round the game enters into the GAME END state (the game automatically restarts after 60s).

+## How To Run

+To start the game on your local machine follow these steps:

+1. Cd into the server folder and run npm start
+2. Cd into the client folder and run npm start
+3. Visit the client at http://localhost:3000 on your browser.